lluppesms/devops.library/README.md

 There are four main categories of resources in this repository:

-- The **.azd** folder contains files that are needed to support the "azd" command line tool in your projects.
+- The **azd** folder contains files that are needed to support the "azd" command line tool in your projects.
 For more information, see:

   - [azd Deploy Usage](azd/readme.md)
   - [azd Project Compatibility](azd/AzdDeploy.md)

-- The **.azdo** folder contains sample YML template for Azure DevOps pipelines.
+- The **azdo** folder contains sample YML template for Azure DevOps pipelines.
 See:

   - [AzDO Pipelines](azdo/readme.md)

-- The **.github** folder contains sample YML template for GitHub Action workflows.
+- The **github** folder contains sample YML template for GitHub Action workflows.
 See:

   - [GitHub Actions](github/readme.md)